vuejs/babel-plugin-transform-vue-jsx/README.md

 > Babel plugin for Vue 2.0 JSX

+### Babel Compatibility Notes

+- If using Babel 7, use 4.x
+- If using Babel 6, use 3.x

 ### Requirements

 - Assumes you are using Babel with a module bundler e.g. Webpack, because the spread merge helper is imported as a module to avoid duplication.